HackBulgaria/Core-Java-1/4/problems4.md

 ```

 ###Rotate the elements of a collection###
-Make a *utility* method that rotates the contents of a collection.
-Do it *in place*.
+Make a void *utility* method that rotates the contents of a collection.
 ```
 You are given a collection containing [one, two, three, four, five, six, seven] "Rotating" it once means the collection becoming [seven, one, two, three, four, five, six]

-void rotate(Collection<? extends Object> collection, int rotateStep ) rotateStep can be negative - meaning you are rotating to the left, and not to the right.
+void rotate(Collection<Integer> collection, int rotateStep )
+rotateStep can be negative - meaning you are rotating to the left, and not to the right.
 ```